evrythng/evrythng.js/README.md

 For specific resource examples, see the relevant section of the [API Reference](https://developers.evrythng.com/reference), or look in the `examples` directory in this repository.

+## Build and Deploy

+See `./jenkins/deploy.sh` for instructions on deploying new versions.